winlocker02/VkBotAPI/README.md

-# API for using bukkit plugins
+# Bot VK API for using bukkit plugins

 ### Maven dependency
 ```xml